Applications open early January β€’ Close March 15

 Each accepted classroom receives a starter kit that’s easy to manage.

-• One 48-hole wood nesting tray
+• Reusable 48-hole wood trays for Mason bee nesting

 • A starter set of region-appropriate Mason bee cocoons

-• Basic mud for nest building
+• Clay-mud for Mason bee nest building

 • Build guidelines for a bee house